 Concussions in Youth Athletes - Virginia

-This law requires that the Board of Education develop and distribute guidelines and policies on concussion to each school division.
+Virginia law requires that the Board of Education develop and distribute guidelines and policies on concussion to each school division.
 Each school division must develop policies and procedures for the handling of suspected concussions in student athletes.
 To be eligible to participate in an extracurricular physical activity, the student and parent/guardian must annually review concussion information and both must sign an acknowledgement form.
 Any student suspected of sustaining a concussion must be removed from the activity at that time and may not return until evaluated by a licensed health care provider and given written clearance.
 The 2014 amendments now define a non-interscholastic youth sports program as a program organized for competition or recreational athletic instruction for youth.
 In addition, a non-interscholastic youth program utilizing public school property is required to establish policies and procedures for identifying and managing concussions consistent with those protocols above or follow the guidelines established by the Board of Education.